enkidevs/curriculum/spreadsheets/intermediate/chart-customization/vertical-axis-and-gridlines.md

 ---
 ## Content

-As with the `Horizontal axis`, in the `Vertical axis` tab you can the label and its appearance.
+As with the `Horizontal axis`, in the `Vertical axis` tab you can modify the label and its appearance.

 There's more!
 You can also add a minimum and maximum value for the labels.